 The Stanford GSB and MIT Sloan field study published in 2025 by researchers Choi and Xie is the most useful data on this question.
 It tracked 277 accountants across 79 firms and observed actual outcomes, rather than asking respondents what they believed or intended.
 Field studies of this kind are harder to run than surveys, and the sample is smaller, but the findings are grounded in what happened in practice.

-8.5 percent of working time shifted from data entry to advisory and review work, approximately 3.5 hours per week moved from manual processing to client-facing tasks.
-(Stanford GSB / MIT Sloan)
+The field study found that AI-using accountants cut 7.5 days off their monthly close and supported 55 percent more clients per week compared to peers not using AI tools (Stanford GSB / MIT Sloan, Choi and Xie 2025, n=277 accountants + 79 firms).
+Perhaps more telling for the shape of the profession, 8.5 percent of working time shifted from data entry to advisory and review work, approximately 3.5 hours per week moved from manual processing to client-facing tasks (Stanford GSB / MIT Sloan).

 Cutting 7.5 days from the monthly close saves time.
 Shifting 3.5 hours a week from data entry to advisory work changes what the job actually involves.
 That second number is the one that reshapes the profession.
 The full study data is in the 75-stat roundup.